RaynerG/nvidia-nano/README.md

 ```
 ./build_opencv.sh
 ```
 This should build version 4.1.0 of OpenCV, with CUDA optimisations.
+Will take quite some time, and requires some user installation confirmation to finalise.

 # Install PyTorch and torchvision